romaricp/automatephp.github.io/doc/index.md

 # Plugins

 ## Notification
-By default some message are already setting in Automate :
+By default some messages are already setting in Automate:
- - `:hourglass: [Automate] prod-exemple-front-01 Deployment start`
+ - Start: `:hourglass: [Automate] prod-exemple-front-01 Deployment start`
- - `:sunny: [Automate] prod-exemple-front-01 End of deployment with success`
+ - Success: `:sunny: [Automate] prod-exemple-front-01 End of deployment with success`
- - `:exclamation: [Automate] prod-exemple-front-01 Deployment failed with error`
+ - Failed: `:exclamation: [Automate] prod-exemple-front-01 Deployment failed with error`

 ### Gitlab

-To receive a notification `success` or `failed` after each deployment in your "Gitlab Trigger Job", you can easely add this sample in your `.automate.yml` file :
+To receive a notification `success` or `failed` after each deployment in your "Gitlab Trigger Job", you can easely add this sample in your `.automate.yml` file and configure with your variables:

 ```YAML
 plugins: